dan1229/django_dans_notifications/docs/email-templates.md

 ### default.html

 Default email template.
-You probably will never send this, it's primarily for errors.
+You probably will never send this; it's primarily for errors.

 | Name        | Type | Required | Description                         |
 |-------------|------|----------|-------------------------------------|